5 Reasons Why Your Table Saw is Not Cutting Straight

 - Slide the fence into its slot and then lock one end of it.

-That’s all there is to it!
-Simple, right.
-Unfortunately, over time rip fences become a bit slack and might not tighten properly causing them to be able to be moved even when you think you have it secured.
 If this starts to happen, it’s time to see if you can locate a new rip fence.
 We have a store in my area that deals with used tools and building materials and is a great place to find these sorts of things.

 Conclusion

-To sum thing up here, I should also point out that the reason a table isn’t cutting straight could possibly be more than one of the points talked about above.
 It is a good idea to check all of the suggestions above, not only for issues you are having with cutting but to provide regular maintenance on your power tools.

 Amazon Affiliates Disclaimer.